 Things to decide on before you start creating your infographics

 You can’t just draw a diagram and expect it to boost sales.
 As always, your content should be relevant!

 Your design inspiration will be wasted if the infographic is aimed at the wrong audience.
 To select the relevant data to create, think about who will receive your message: teens or business people, men or women.

 2. Decide on what content to convert to infographics

-As soon as you understand who you are addressing your present email to, you will need to understand what exactly you want to tell these people.
+As soon as you understand who you are addressing your current email to, you will need to understand what exactly you want to tell these people.
 Think of up to 4-5 questions that the infographic should answer, thoroughly investigate the topic, and divide the information into semantic blocks.

 3. Decide on the ways to visualize your content

 Decide how you want to display the data: in a graph, chart, picture, colorful text, map, or something else.
 Then proceed directly to creating the infographics: